a woman and a child playing in a tent

 • An engaged and high level of involvement in the child’s extracurricular activities.

-The court will also consider if the mother has been and continues to be the child’s primary caretaker.
-If so, the court will consider if the mother had the time, resources, patience, and dedication to care for the children.
+The court will also consider whether the mother has been and continues to be the child’s primary caretaker and whether the mother has the time, resources, patience, and dedication to care for the children.

 Dos and Don'ts in Sole custody battle